 Completed checklist and all attachments should be maintained for all authorized temporary facilities and/or portable buildings for the duration of their installation.
-Checklists are retained in area/unit files that have control over the area where the structure is sited.
+Checklists are retained in area/unit files that have control over the area where the

 Current completed checklist should be made available to cyclic Process Hazards Analysis teams.

 Line Management in control of the areas where a temporary structure is proposed or located is responsible to ensure all information and approvals are provided.

 Site Engineering Team should approve and manage the actual location and hook-up of temporary structures.

 PSM/PHA and EHS site resources should provide input and technical guidance on hazards, consequence analysis, and site facility siting studies.